PaperCutSoftware/git-from-powershell/docs/index.md

 Note that the Git CLI follows UNIX/Linux conventions, not PowerShell.

-The further information section below provides resources to take you further
+There are many links to help you discover the details.

 ### Important commands